-- explain each benefit and work out what you might be entitled to - it could be a combination of benefits or even a backdated payment - help you make claims and fill in forms they may even be able to pop in and see you at home - be here to listen and offer general advice about your financial situation.
+- explain each benefit and work out what you might be entitled to - it could be a combination of benefits or even a backdated payment - help you make claims and fill in forms they may even be able to pop in and see you at home, listen and offer general advice about your financial situation.

-If you're worried about money, or about paying your bills, it's a good idea to get in touch sooner rather than later - before any worries turn into sleepless nights or affect your health.
+If you're worried about money or paying your bills, it's a good idea to get in touch sooner rather than later - before any worries turn into sleepless nights.

-To find your local Age UK, call Age UK Advice on 0800 169 65 65 or visit www.ageuk.org.uk.
+To find your local Age UK, visit www.ageuk.org.uk or call Age UK Advice on 0800 169 65 65.